Product Demos Don’t Have To Be Boring (Here’s What Works Better)

 The Problem with Traditional Demos

-Unfortunately, this approach creates several issues.
-First, you’re overwhelming them with information they don’t need.
-Second, you’re giving them plenty of time to mentally check out.
-And third, you’re not connecting your features to their specific problems.
+Unfortunately, this approach creates several compounding problems.
+You’re overwhelming them with information they don’t need.
+You’re giving them plenty of time to mentally check out.
+And you’re not connecting your features to their specific problems.

 So what’s the solution?
 Enter the 90-second demo technique.